MediatedCommunications/Mime-Detective/README.md

 ## Default Definitions

-The default definitions are included with the Mime-Detective nuget pack and are located in the ```MimeDetective.Definitions.Default``` static class.
+The default definitions are included with the Mime-Detective nuget package and are located in the ```MimeDetective.Definitions.Default``` static class.
+You can create a copy of all definitions by calling ```MimeDetective.Definitions.Default.All()``` or just a limited subset by calling something like ```MimeDetective.Definitions.Default.FileTypes.Documents.All()```.

 It can be used by anyone for any purpose and requires no additional licensing.